Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Data

 \subsection{Detection and Photometry}

 The detection and photometry methods are discussed in \citet{rieke23} and \citet{eisenstein23_jades} and will be detailed in Robertson et al. (in prep).

 To perform source detection, an inverse variance-weighted stack of the long-wavelength NIRCam F250M, F277W, F300M, F335M, F356W, F410M, and F444W SCI and ERR channels are constructed.
 Small-scale noise residuals from incomplete masking in the \emph{jwst} pipeline are median filtered from the ERR images.
 The signal-to-noise ratio (SNR) image created from the ratio of these images is used as the detection image.
-An initial threshold of $SNR>1.5$ is used to select regions of interest, and a series of computational morphology algorithms inspired by NoiseChisel \citep{akhlaghi15,akhlaghi19} are applied to refine the segmentations.
+An initial source significance threshold of $SNR>1.5$ is used to select regions of interest, and a series of custom computational morphology algorithms inspired by NoiseChisel \citep{akhlaghi15,akhlaghi19} are applied to refine the segmentations.
 Stars and diffraction spikes are masked by constructing segmentations from stacks of all available filters and integrated into the detection segmentation map.
 The detection image segmentations are deblended using a logarithmic scaling of the F200W image.
 High-pass filtering is applied to the outer regions of large segmentations to isolate proximate satellite galaxies.
 After these refinements of the segmentation map, a final pass to detect potentially missed compact, faint sources is applied.
+The completeness as a function of flux and size for this detection algorithm has been calculated using source injection simulations and is presented in Section \ref{sec:det_comp}.